 - 1. Increment is produced as estimated - 2.
 Projects are complete and developer obligations are met - 3.
 District Set-Asides and Administration Costs are funded prior to funding developer projects (Net Available for Reimbursement) - 4.
 Payback schedule will change if new TIF funded projects are approved and completed during payback of project(s) shown above - 5.
+Flora Lofts is paid from Affordable Housing Set-Aside and payment timing is dependent on if other projects are approved from the set-aside - 6.
 Payback projections are not shown through life of TIF District